NehaKanabar/Banglore_Price_Prediction/README.md

     <a href="#usage">Usage</a> •
     <a href="#api-endpoints">API Endpoints</a> •
     <a href="#technologies-used">Technologies Used</a> •
-    <a href="#contributing">Contributing</a> •
+    <a href="#contributing">Contributing</a>
   </p>

   ---

   <h2>🚀 Introduction</h2>

-  <p>Banglore Home Price Prediction is a Flask application that predicts home prices based on various factors such as square footage, number of bedrooms and bathrooms, and location.</p>
+  <p>Banglore Home Price Prediction is a Flask application that predicts home prices based on various factors such as square footage, number of bedrooms and bathrooms, location and for that I have used ML algorithms.</p>

   <h2>💻 Installation</h2>